 Station House, E4 6AN

-Kake visited on a Tuesday evening in September 2011.
+Kake first visited on a Tuesday evening in September 2011.
 There were quite a few people in when I arrived around 7pm, though still plenty of tables free.
 No music was playing.
 When I got there, the flatscreens were showing a sport channel with the sound either off or very low, but as the time of that evening's football match (England v Wales Euro 2012 qualifier) approached, the sound was turned up loud and the volume of conversation rose with it.

 All four handpumps were on, though one ran out during my visit; the three survivors were Red Squirrel London Porter (£2.90/pint), Brakspear Oxford Gold, and Marston's Pedigree.
 A commenter called Nick W (November 2011) tells us that they have a policy of cleaning the ale lines between every cask.